catberry/catberry/docs/index.md

 but all of them are optional.

 * $lifetime – this field sets how long Catberry should cache data loaded from this store (milliseconds).
-By default it is set to 60000ms.
+By default, it is set to 60000ms.
-* `load()` – loads and returns data (or Promise for it) from remote resource
+* `load()` – loads and returns data (or Promise for it) from a remote resource
 * `handle<SomeActionNameHere>(args)` – does action and returns
 the result (or Promise for it).
-You can submit data to remote resource here or just change some internal parameters in the store and then call `this.$context.changed()`.
-For example the method can be named `handleFormSubmit` and when action with name `form-submit` or `form_submit` or `FORM_SUBMIT` or `formSubmit`or `FormSubmit` will be sent by any component this method will be called
+You can submit data to a remote resource here or just change some internal parameters in the store and then call `this.$context.changed()`.
+For example, the method can be named `handleFormSubmit` and when action with name `form-submit` or `form_submit` or `FORM_SUBMIT` or `formSubmit`or `FormSubmit` will be sent by any component this method will be called